-Based on the projectors, we could define the average non-empty size of the database, throughout the process of an algorithm interacting with compressed oracle.
+Based on the projectors, we could define the average non-empty size of the database, throughout the process of an algorithm interacting with a compressed oracle.

-\begin{definition} Suppose we have an algorithm $\cA$ interacting with a compressed phase oracle $\cpho$, with a total of $T$ queries, $\cpho$ corresponds to a database with $M$ entries and each entry has an element in $\mathbb{F}_{N_0} \cup\set{\bot}$.
-Consider the case when we measure the database register after $i$-th query, we define
+\begin{definition} Suppose that we have an algorithm $\cA$ interacting with a compressed phase oracle $\cpho$, with a total of $T$ queries, $\cpho$ corresponds to a database with $M$ entries and each entry has an element in $\mathbb{F}_{N_0} \cup\set{\bot}$.
+Consider the case where we measure the database register after the $i$-th query, and we define

 to be the probability of collapsing into a database with $v$ non-$\bot$ entries with label $y^*$, $\forall i\in [T], v\in [0,M]$.
 Then, we define

 to be the expectation of the number of non-$\bot$ entries with label $y^*$ after $i$ queries, $\forall i\in [T]$.
 Furthermore, we define $V$ for the case when we randomly pick $i\gets [T]$ and measure the database register $\dbreg$ after $i$ oracle queries,